BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_10.md

     `sigma`, and squeezing of the matrix multiplication result so that they are broadcast-able.

-As you can see, there is a lot of rooms for error and flexibility of how you might go about to implementing a "shape-safe\" prior sample function.
+As you can see, there is a lot of room for error and flexibility of how you might go about to implementing a "shape-safe\" prior sample function.
 The complexity does not stop here, shape issues also pop up when computing model log probability and during inference (e.g., how